Trongisvágur

 Trongisvágur (Trangisvåg) is a village on the island of Suduroy in the Faroe Islands.

 Trongisvágur is the village in the bottom of Trongisvágsfjørður (fjord) on the east coast of Suduroy.
 Trongisvágur and the neighbouring villages of Tvøroyri and Øravík have grown into one entity (the northern part of Øravík, which is called Øravíkarlíð, is where the ferry port Krambatangi is).
 A river called Stórá that runs through the valley passes through a plantation that is worth visiting on a good day, and then flows into the inlet at a nearby beach.
 There is a debate whether the name Trong is Norse or Gaelic in origin.
 Another version of the name is Trungisvágur.
 Trungisvágsbotnur is on the west coast, west of Trongisvágur.
 There are binoculars there in summertime, so people can have a closer look at birds and the vertical cliffs there.
 The place is called Á Røðini, but some people call it Kikarin, because of the binoculars.
 Shortly after the Park of Trongisvágur is the tunnel to Hvalba, the Hvalbiartunnilin, which was the first road tunnel in the Faroe Islands.
 It was dug in 1963 and is 1450 metres long.
-In 2019 the boring of a replacement tunnel commenced.
+In 2019 the boring of a replacement tunnel commenced; the new tunnel was opened in 2021, whereupon the old one was closed.
 The highest mountain in Suðuroy, Gluggarnir, is in the south of Trongisvágur; it is 610 metres high.